If you’ve caught the Nordic interior design bug, this round-up of our favourite Scandi kitchen ideas will inspire you.

 7. Add authenticity with wood

 Wood finishes are a key part of creating an authentic Scandinavian kitchen.
 However, wood isn’t just for floors and worktops.
 Opt for wood or wood effect cabinet doors to showcase the natural material.

 ‘Look to light coloured wood like beech or ash for flooring, dining tables or worktops if budget allows,’ suggests Hayley.
-‘Avoid stained or varnished woods for countertops as the raw, natural, untreated looks is much more in keeping with Scandinavian style.’
+‘Avoid stained or varnished woods for countertops as the raw, natural, untreated look is much more in-keeping with Scandinavian style.’

 8. Hide clutter in floor to ceiling cabinets

 Floor-to-ceiling cabinets are a genius way of hiding clutter that can gather on kitchen counters.
 Invest in a cabinet with space to hide a microwave, kettle, coffee machine and other gadgets that clutter up worktops.
 Some cabinets have hidden worktops in that you can set up as a breakfast station.